 Dr. Galanis, the Chief Plastics Resident at UCLA, came by to say that he was putting me on an oral antibiotic for the day and night and that I should be prepared to go into surgery on Monday morning, which meant no eating or drinking after midnight.
 Nothing was for sure yet, but the fact that my infection was getting worse was an obvious bad sign.
-If you want to see what the infection looked like before my surgery, please email me.
-It’s not a pretty pic, but I’m happy to send it to you if you think you have an infection.

 It was very relaxing not being connected to an IV at all on Sunday.
 I could shower and actually use both hands (during the first shower I had a plastic glove over my hand to protect the IV) and I could move around without worrying about accidentally pulling out the IV.
 I spent a lot of Sunday reading the book Kaitlin brought over, called Bitter Is the New Black by Jen Lancaster.
 It was a quick and somewhat mindless read about a former sorority girl turned business exec turned unemployed mess.
 I breezed through the entire book in one day, and was pleased by the happy ending, in which the writer gets a book deal!
 (Oh please let that be MY happy ending!)